 Similarly, in July 2015, the Federal Trade Commission initiated an investigation of another publicly traded U.S. for-profit education client with respect to its recruiting and enrollment practices, and in January 2016, the Federal Trade Commission filed a lawsuit against a different publicly-traded U.S. for-profit education client with respect to its advertising practices.
-Moreover, the Department of Education, the Consumer Finance Protection Bureau, the Federal Trade Commission and several state attorneys general currently have open investigations with several other post-secondary educational institutions including some of our clients.
+Moreover, the Department of Education, the Consumer Finance Protection Bureau, the Federal Trade Commission and several state attometys general currently have open investigations with several other post-secondary educational institutions including some of our clients.
 Regulatory decisions may also adversely impact our education clients indirectly.
 For example, in October 2016, the Department of Education published its final defense to repayment rule, which streamlines and liberalizes a procedure whereby students may have their federal loans forgiven.
-And, in December 2017, the Department of Education announced a new tiered system approach to determine loan forgiveness.
-These may streamline the government's review of students' requests to have their loans forgiven, which may in turn involve claims by the government against education providers.
-In connection with these or other investigations of our clients' marketing practices, regulatory authorities may also make requests to us for information, which requests may consume substantial time and resources and result in a negative effect on our operating results.
+And, in December 2017, the Department of Education providers.
+In connection with these or other investigations of our clients' marketing practices, regulatory authorities may also make requests to us for information, which may in turn involve claims by the government against education providers.
 These and other similar regulatory and enforcement activities have affected, and are expected to continue to affect, our clients' businesses and marketing practices, which have resulted in, and may continue to result in, a decrease in these clients' spending with us and fluctuations in the volume and mix of our business with these clients.
-This may be the case notwithstanding the fact that we are not a target of these regulatory investigations or inquiries and the fact that our marketing practices consist largely of utilizing client-provi
+This may be the case notwithstanding the fact that we are not a target of these regulatory investigations or inquiries and the fact that our marketing practices consist largely of utilizing client-provided or client-approved online marketing materials subject to client advertising guidelines.